Updated October 2015

 – be physically present at the bank (not representative, not even family member)

-– bring at least two valid IDs (original and clear photocopies)
+– bring at least two valid photo IDs (original and clear photocopies)

 – bring a recent 1 x 1 photo

-At BDO branches inside SM Malls, you can deposit to BDO Cash Cards only up to 6 pm.
+– At BDO branches inside SM Malls, you can deposit to BDO Cash Cards only up to 6 pm.
 Each BDO branch also has a maximum limit on the total amount of cash card reloads.
 So it’s better to reload in the morning.

 – If you’re depositing to more than one BDO Cash cards, you pay 25 pesos for the second deposit.
 If you don’t like to pay, fall in line again to deposit to the second Cash card.